someobserver/recurgence/threshold/index.md

 ### [ non-finite meaning ]

-i stared at the bottle in my hand thinking i was about to watch lightning.
+i stared at the jar in my hand thinking i was about to watch lightning.

 but what does one do when meaning